Rate Your Music: Features

-The main idea of the website is to allow the users to add albums, EPs, singles, videos and bootlegs to the database and to rate them.
-The rating system uses a scale of minimum a half-star (or 0.5 points) to maximum five stars (or 5 points).
+The main idea of the website is to allow the users to add music releases of many types including but not limited to albums, EPs, singles, music videos, mixtapes, DJ mixes, and bootlegs to the database and to rate them.
+The rating system uses a scale of minimum of a half-star (or 0.5 points) to a maximum of five stars (or 5 points).
 Users can likewise leave reviews for RYM entries as well as create user profiles.
 Rate Your Music is generated jointly by the registered user community (artists, releases, biographies, etc.); however, the majority of new, edited content must be approved by a moderator to prevent virtual vandalism.

-Browsing and registration is free and a subscription plan is available that includes additional features, such as expanded chart metadata.

-From 2004 to 2016, Rate Your Music allowed a select number of unsigned artists to host their MP3 files of recordings on the main server.
-Members of the site's community released several tribute/cover albums as free downloads.

 Statistics

-By December 2011, there were approximately 370,000 user accounts on Rate Your Music.
-Around one half of the people visiting the website come from the United States, the United Kingdom or Canada, the other half primarily coming from Western Europe (especially Scandinavia and the Netherlands), as well as from Poland, Russia, Mexico, Brazil and Australia.

-As of April 2018, RYM had over 40,000 user-created lists ranging from "popular lists" to "ultimate box sets," which uncover various music genres, including rarest micro-genres.
-The top rated album on the RYM charts is Kendrick Lamar's To Pimp A Butterfly, a position that was previously held by Radiohead's OK Computer for over a decade, while the bottom rated album is Rob Scallon and Doug Walker's Nostalgia Critic's The Wall.
+As of March 2025, RYM had over 819,000 user-created lists ranging from "popular lists" to "ultimate box sets," which cover various musical genres, including obscure micro-genres.

-By December 2018, Rate Your Music had indexed over 3,700,000 releases by over 1,255,000 artists.
-As of January 31, 2020, the site had 662,475 users.
+As of March 2025, the site had over 1.3 million users registered, with over 6.6 million releases added and 147 million ratings.